Humans are social beings. As a human, social interactions are essential for you to survive. The same rule applies when acquiring knowledge.

 Use a collaborative platform

-When deciding on a platform, you have to carefully evaluate if it will help you achieve your goals.
-You also have to take into consideration your capability to purchase the platform, and if you’ll be able to fully utilize it to get your money’s worth.
+When deciding on a platform, carefully evaluate how it’ll help you meet your objectives.
+You also have to consider your capability to purchase it and if you’ll be able to maximize its value.
 Remember to weigh the pros and cons and decide which best suits your learning programs.

 Here are other things you could do to promote discussion:

-- Separate learners into smaller groups to do their own discussions, preferably in a breakout room so that they could talk freely.
+- Separate learners into smaller groups to do their deliberations, preferably in a breakout room so they could talk freely.

-- Do interactive activities such as role-plays and simulations, which works online but only needs more preparation.
+- Do interactive exercises such as role-plays and simulations, which work online but only need more preparation.

-- Ask your learners about their opinions on thought-provoking statements or situations.
+- Ask your participants’ opinions on thought-provoking statements or situations.

 Gamify your remote learning to make it interactive

 As a human, you have this innate desire to be better than others.
 It’s common to compare yourself.
-You feel good if you win, and feel bad if you lose.
+You feel good if you win and feel bad if you lose.
 There’s nothing wrong with that.
 And games are good at invoking this sense of competition within you.
-When you gamify your remote learning, you make your learners be more excited in the course and take a more active role.
-Which, in turn, makes them more interactive, more social—more engaged.
+When you gamify your remote learning, you make your learners more excited and active in the course.
+Which, in turn, makes them more participative, more social—more engaged.
 A little healthy competition in your remote learning goes a long way.

-Here are some ideas to gamify your remote learning to make it more interactive:
+Here are some ideas to gamify your remote learning:

-- Score your learners when they answer your questions correctly and reward them if they get the highest number of points
+- score your learners when they answer your questions correctly and reward them if they get the highest points.

 Ask for feedback

-You could also make the participants answer a post-attendance survey to have a more streamlined process for gathering feedback.
-Make sure to ask for their comments on what they liked, what they didn’t like, and what they think could’ve done better, and learn from those for your future remote learning programs.
+You could also use a post-attendance survey to have a more streamlined process for gathering feedback.
+Make sure to ask for comments on what they liked, didn’t like, and could’ve been done better, and learn from those for your future remote learning programs.

-Just because remote learning has the word “remote” in it doesn’t mean that your participants have to feel isolated during the program.
-Use the 4 things we listed above to make your remote learning more interactive and social!
+Just because remote learning has the word “remote” in it doesn’t mean that your participants have to feel isolated during it.
+Use the four things we listed above to make your remote learning more interactive and social!

 We present LearnED, a learning management system (LMS) powered by People Dynamics, Inc., an alternative learning system just for you!
 LearnED has collaborative and interactive features such as virtual classrooms, discussion boards, and more!
 People Dynamics, Inc. also provides learning and development services such as in-house remote learning programs for your organization.
-For more information, you may email us at email@example.com or contact us through this link: https://peopledynamics.co/contact-us/.
+For more information, please email us at email@example.com contact us through this link: https://learnedlms.com/contact-us/.